Hans Thirring

 Hans Thirring (23 March 1888 – 22 March 1976) was an Austrian theoretical physicist, professor, and father of the physicist Walter Thirring.
 He won the Haitinger Prize of the Austrian Academy of Sciences in 1920.

 Together with the mathematician Josef Lense, he is known for the prediction of the Lense–Thirring frame dragging effect of general relativity in 1918.

 He received a deferment during World War I because he had broken one of his feet while skiing.

 He was a leading pacifist before the Anschluss and after World War II.

 But he could not save his older son, who was declared missing in action during the final two months of World War II.
 His body was never located.

+Along with Albert Einstein, Thirring was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950-51 at Palais Electoral, Geneva, Switzerland.